-- The area has a low ratio of jobs to residents so most people have to commute elsewhere for employment. - There are just over 9000 jobs in the area, with few large employers. - Limited or no access to highspeed broadband and mobile phone services in some outer areas.
+- The area has the lowest ratio of jobs to residents, meaning most people have to commute elsewhere for employment. - There are just over 9000 jobs in the area, with few large employers. - Limited or no access to highspeed broadband and mobile phone services in some outer areas.

 - A strong creative sector, including the arts and filming. - In some sectors, a cultural shift is enabling more people to work from home, reducing the need to travel, and increasing the value of placemaking. - Continue to support local markets to support community and economic wellbeing and enliven public spaces. - Small businesses are the mainstay of the local economy.
-Of the 5100 businesses in the ranges, 99 per cent are small businesses. - Support appropriate and environmentally sensitive economic activity close to home so more people can live and work locally. - Supporting Hoani Waititi Marae with its focus on education and employment training for rangatahi and community.
+Of the 5100 businesses in the ranges, 99 per cent are small businesses. - Supporting Hoani Waititi Marae with its focus on education and employment training for rangatahi and community.